 For early admission to Honours standing in Biochemistry, you need at least 70% in Biochemistry 2100, Biochemistry 2101, Chemistry 2400, and Chemistry 2401.
 For early admission to Honours standing in Biochemistry(Nutrition), you need at least 70% in Biochemistry 2005, Biochemistry 2100, Biochemistry 2101, and either Chemistry 2400/2401 or Chemistry 2440.

 For admission to Honours standing in Biochemistry at the end of thrid year, you must have either a 75% average or else at least a "B" in every required Biochemistry and Chemistry course that you have taken.

 For admission to Honours standing in Biochemistry(Nutrition) at the end of third year, you must have either a 75% average or else at least a "B" in every required Biochemistry course that you have taken.

-You apply for Honours standing at the Registrar's Office.
-You must complete a simple form which they will send to the department for processing.
-If you meet our requirements for honours standing, we will admit you and return the form to the Registrar's Office.
-They will notify you whether your application has been succesful or not.
+You must complete this form and bring it to the department's General Office (SN4005) for processing.
+If you meet our requirements for honours standing, we will admit you and send the form to the Registrar's Office.
+They will change your standing on Student Self-Service.
+We will also notify you whether your application has been succesful or not.